 100% of the inaugural Worcester class gets accepted to college.
 Bottom Line moves to a new, bigger office in Boston.

 Bottom Line graduates its largest class, 93 students!
 The organization supports nearly 1,400 students in total.
 Bottom Line receives the 2010 College Access Organization Award of Excellence from the National College Access Network.

 Bottom Line launches an office in New York City and serves an inaugural class of 121 high school seniors.

 Bottom Line forms a National Office and supports 3 sites: Boston, Worcester and New York.

 Bottom Line celebrates the 1,000th Bottom Line student to graduate from college!
 The overall graduation rate for Bottom Line students increases to 78%!

 Bottom Line launches an office in Chicago, Illinois and serves an inaugural class of 75 high schools seniors and 75 1st year college students.
-Bottom Line is now a leading National College Access and Success Program serving in 3 states and supporting over 3,000 annually.
+Bottom Line is now a leading National College Access and Success Program serving in 3 states and supporting almost 4,000 students annually.